This post may contain affiliate links, meaning I can earn a small commission from items you purchase (at no cost to you).

 To get the most flavor in the salad, you need to allow the marinade to work its magic.
 Once that’s done, it’s super simple to pull together and only takes 10 minutes of hands-on time.

-Step 1: Start with assembling the marinade.
+Step 1: Chop the celery ribs into small pieces and toss in a bowl with drained chickpeas.
 Whisk together vinegar, mustard, garlic, maple syrup, salt and pepper.
 Slowly whisk in the olive oil until well incorporated.

 Step 2: Stir in the chickpeas, celery and green onions.
 Cover and refrigerate for at least two hours so all the flavors can soak in.